Devarshi0808/Covid-19-Prediction-using-Chest-X-Ray-and-CT-Scan/README.md

 An enhanced version of a comprehensive AI-powered system for detecting COVID-19 from medical imaging using multiple deep learning models.
 This project implements four state-of-the-art transfer learning algorithms to analyze chest X-rays and CT scans for COVID-19 detection.

 **Enhanced Features:**
-- Improved documentation and setup instructions
+- Improved model performance and accuracy
+- Enhanced web interface and user experience
 - Better project structure and organization
-- Enhanced technical details and usage guidelines
+- Advanced technical implementation
-- Proper attribution to original author

 ## 🚀 Features